 In our recent interactions with RingCentral, all of the representatives we dealt with were extremely helpful.
 They answered our calls immediately and provided in-depth answers to all of our questions.
 They also highlighted points we hadn't thought to ask about.
 By the end of our calls, we had a clear understanding of how RingCentral works, all the features it offers and its price points.

-The RingCentral website includes a wide array of valuable information, such as FAQs, videos, case studies, webinars and whitepapers.
-The company provides phone support 24/7 to RingCentral Office users with two or more users.
-Phone support to RingCentral Profession and RingCentral Office plan members with just one user is available between 8 a.m. and 9 p.m.
+The RingCentral website offers a wide array of valuable information, such as FAQs, videos, case studies, webinars and whitepapers.
+The company provides phone support 24/7 to RingCentral Office client businesses with two or more users.
+Phone support to RingCentral Professional and RingCentral Office plan members with just one user is available between 8 a.m. and 9 p.m.
 EST Monday through Friday.

-We were also concerned with the number of complaints filed against RingCentral with the Better Business Bureau.
-As of June 2018, 221 complaints had been filed against the company over the past three years.
-Of those, just 72 were resolved to the satisfaction of the complainants.
-Despite the complaints, RingCentral is BBB accredited and has an A+ rating.
-Such a high rating means that the company is addressing all of these complaints, and while it might not be able to provide everyone with the solution they demand, it's at least attempting to resolve the issue to everyone's satisfaction.
+One area of concern is the number of complaints filed against RingCentral with the Better Business Bureau.
+As of March 2019, 208 complaints had been filed against the company over the past three years.
+Despite the complaints, RingCentral is accredited with the BBB and has an A+ rating.
+Such a high rating means that the company is addressing all of these complaints.
+While it might not be able to provide everyone with the solution they demand, it's at least attempting to resolve the issues to everyone's satisfaction.

 Editor's note: Looking for a business phone system?
 Click the Compare Quotes button below to have our sister site BuyerZone connect you with vendors that can help.